david-cortes/hpfrec/README.md

 As it contains Cython code, it requires a C compiler.
 In Windows, this usually means it requires a Visual Studio installation (or MinGW + GCC), and if using Anaconda, might also require configuring it to use said Visual Studio instead of MinGW, otherwise the installation from `pip` might fail.
 For more details see this guide:
 [Cython Extensions On Windows](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows)

-On Python 2.7 on Windows, it might additionally requiring installing extra Visual Basic modules.
+On Python 2.7 on Windows, it might additionally require installing extra Visual Basic modules (untested).

 On Linux and Mac, the `pip` install should work out-of-the-box, as long as the system has `gcc` (included by default in most installs).